 Don’t worry if you’re in need of a sealant or filling.
 Your dentist will determine the state of your tooth.
 They will look at your age and any other dental history, too.
 A child is less likely to need a filling, but if there is significant decay, for example, they will need a filling.
 If you or your child has a problem tooth, don’t hesitate to schedule a checkup appointment.
 The sooner you catch tooth decay, the better.
 It’s also crucial that you keep up to date with your dental appointments.

 Remember, decay is often not felt or noticed until it’s too late.
-If you’re looking for a great dentist to assist you with a sealant or filling, look no further than GLO Modern Dental!
+If you’re looking for a great dentist in Hollywood or Beverly Hills, to assist you with a sealant or filling, look no further than GLO Modern Dental!